 7.3.1 In order to be heard at the Panel Hearing, objectors/ supporters must first have submitted a competent written representation.
-Parties shall be given not less than 12 clear days' notice of the date of the Panel hearing.
-The term 'clear days'" includes weekends and public holidays.
-The obligation of the Council to provide this period of notice will be deemed fully satisfied if notice has been posted on the day falling 14 days prior to the date of the hearing or emailed before midnight on the day falling 13 days prior to the date of the hearing.
-The notice will provide a hyperlink to the agenda for the meeting and a copy of the Report of Handling.
-The Report of Handling also refers to any objections/ support and provides a link to these representations.
+Parties shall be given not less than 10 clear days' notice of the date of the Panel hearing.
+The term 'clear days' includes weekends and public holidays.
+The obligation of the Council to provide this period of notice will be deemed fully satisfied if notice has been posted on the day falling 10 days prior to the date of the hearing or emailed before midnight on the day falling 9 days prior to the date of the hearing.